 Like most people, I was cooped up at home during the outbreak of COVID-19 last year.
 I spent most of my time reading: books, news, articles, blogs, and social media posts.
 I had probably downloaded more than 50 books on my Kindle and read most of them.
 But I had a strange realization when I looked back on the last twelve months, I realized that I had read a lot that year—but I could hardly remember anything, at least not in any meaningful way.

-I have spent so much time reading and learning, but why I still feel like I haven’t learnt anything meaningful?
-Why my thinking is still feel shallow and narrow?
+I have spent so much time reading and learning, but why do I still feel like I haven’t learned anything meaningful?
+Why my thinking is still feeling shallow and narrow?
 Am I wasting my time?

 The answer is: I was reading just to read.
 In other words, I was reading without thinking – the kind of thinking that is necessary for true learning and understanding – I was just consuming, not learning anything.
 I was eating without digesting, no nutrients were absorbed.

 When all you do is consume, you’re not only letting someone else hijack and direct your attention, which is the most valuable resource you have but also outsourcing your thinking to someone else.
 When you do this shallow reading long enough, your mind will be filled with someone else’s thoughts, second-hand ideas, and conventional wisdom – which tends to be more conventional than wisdom.